Nephos/JdrDash/README.md

 - app/views: the html page (templated with SLIM);
 - assets: where the CSS and JS is stored.
 We use coffeescript;
 - db/migrations: where we add new table, fields, etc. to the database;
-- config/routes: where we set which controller method is a action (acessible with http);
+- config/routes: where we set which controller method is an action (accessible with http);

 ### Behaviour
 If you want to contribute, please be nice; if someone looks disrespectful, ignore it.

 ### Code quality
-Your contributions will be reviewed to improve it and avoid craps, bugs, optimisation issue, etc.
+Your contributions will be reviewed to improve them and avoid craps, bugs, optimization issue, etc.
 Code quality is a requirement.